TL;DR

 | Mental Health Support | Access to counselling or therapy, which can be vital when a serious injury impacts your mental wellbeing. | A long layoff from sport can be mentally challenging.
 This support helps with the psychological aspect of recovery. |

-Common Exclusions You MUST Be Aware Of
+Common Exclusions you should consider whether you may need to Be Aware Of

 All insurance policies have exclusions.
 For sports injuries, these are particularly important to understand before you buy.